 - Go through your closet to pull clothes that are still in good condition, but you don't wear anymore.
 Find a place like Dress for Success that helps women dress appropriately for job interviews and new jobs!

-- Many people have been displaced from their homes over the last year.
+- Many people have been displaced from their homes over the last few years.
 There are organizations like Furnishing Dignity who help furnish apartments for families coming off the street.

 Even for me, I am always amazed every time I hear of Irma Dulce turning a chicken coop into a place to care for the poor.
 The little woman who saw possibility in everything and everyone.

 Print out this free activity sheet.
 Have your child color the chicken coop as well as the hospital and then cut the shapes out.
 Place them one on top of the other (and if you have a brass fastener lying around you can connect them).